kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 const Button = props => React.createElement(Button, { disabled: true });
 ```

-Otherwise, you need to set the props as JavaScript expressions for them to retain the intended type:
+Otherwise, you need to pass the props as JavaScript expressions for them to retain the intended type:

 ```jsx
 // Input: